OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:26

-> and over those who did the work of the field for tilling the soil was Ezri the son of Chelub;
+> and Ezri the son of Chelub was in charge of those who worked the fields for cultivating the soil;

 ---